Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 **SHIFT_PROCESS_NUKE** : path to Nuke's Python interpreter (python)

-You can set this environment variable in any environment to be able to execute Shift Workflows in Nuke even if Shift in running in Standalone or a different Software environment.
+The variable can be set in any environment to be able to execute Shift Workflows in Nuke even if Shift in running in Standalone or a different Software environment.

 ## Catalogs